Devizes

 Devizes (/dᵻˈvaɪzᵻz/) is a market town and civil parish in Wiltshire, England.
 It developed around Devizes Castle, an 11th-century Norman castle, and received a charter in 1141.
 The castle was besieged during the Anarchy, a 12th-century civil war between Stephen of England and Empress Matilda, and again during the English Civil War when the Cavaliers lifted the siege at the Battle of Roundway Down and the Parliamentarian Army of the West under Sir William Waller was routed.
 Devizes remained under Royalist control until 1645, when Oliver Cromwell attacked and forced the Royalists to surrender.
 The castle was destroyed in 1648 on the orders of Parliament, and today little remains of it.

 From the 16th century Devizes became known for its textiles, and by the early 18th century it held the largest corn market in the West Country, constructing the Corn Exchange in 1857.
 In the 18th century, brewing, curing of tobacco, and snuff-making were established.
 The Wadworth Brewery was founded in the town in 1875.

-Standing at the west edge of the Vale of Pewsey, Devizes is about 10+1/2 mi southeast of Chippenham and 11 mi northeast of the county town of Trowbridge.
+Standing at the west edge of the Vale of Pewsey and the northwestern edge of Salisbury Plain, Devizes is about 10+1/2 mi southeast of Chippenham and 11 mi northeast of the county town of Trowbridge.
 The town has nearly five hundred listed buildings, some notable churches, a town hall and a green in the centre.

 History

-Devizes Castle was built by Osmund, Bishop of Salisbury in 1080, but the town is not mentioned in the Domesday Book of 1086.
+Devizes Castle was built by Osmund, Bishop of Salisbury, in 1080, but the town is not mentioned in Domesday Book of 1086.
 Because the castle was on the boundaries of the manors of Rowde, Bishops Cannings and Potterne it became known as the castrum ad divisas ("the castle at the boundaries"), hence the name Devizes.
 On John Speed's map of Wiltshire (1611), the town's name is recorded as The Devyses.
-The first castle on the site was of the motte and bailey form and was probably made of wood and earth, but this burnt down in 1113.

 A new castle was built in stone by Roger of Salisbury, Osmund's successor.
 Devizes received its first charter in 1141, permitting regular markets.
 The castle changed hands several times during the Anarchy, a civil war between Stephen of Blois and Matilda in the 12th century.
 The castle held important prisoners, including (from 1106) Robert Curthose, eldest son of William the Conqueror.

 The town has had churches since the 12th century and today has four Church of England parish churches.

 During the 12th and 13th centuries, the town of Devizes developed outside the castle with craftsmen and traders setting up businesses to serve the residents of the castle.
 The first known market in Devizes was in 1228.
 The original market was in the large space outside St Mary's Church, rather than in the current Market Place, which at that time would have been within the castle's outer bailey.
-The chief products in the 16th and early 17th centuries were wheat, wool and yarn, with cheese, bacon and butter increasing in importance later.